roseengineering/my-javascript-bundler/README.md

      python3 bundle.py vendor/*.js js/*.js js/**/*.js > index.js

-The bundler can also be used for bundling modules which can then copied to the vendor/ directory and used like vendor modules.
+The bundler can also be used for bundling vendor modules together.

-For example to bundle up a module you can use: (The entry point is changed to 'index' from the default 'main')
+For example to bundle up a module you can use:

      python3 bundle.py -e index src/*.js src/**/*.js > module.js